matthagan15/thesis/composite.typ

 to a circuit with a depth that scales at least linearly with the number of terms in $H$, typically denoted $L$.
 QDrift avoids this by randomly choosing which term to implement next in the product formula according to an importance sampling scheme in which higher weight terms have larger probabilities.
 The downside to QDrift is that it has the same asymptotic scaling with $t / epsilon$ as a first-order Trotter formula, meaning it is outperformed at large
-$t/ epsilon$ by even a second-order Trotter formula.
+$t / epsilon$ by even a second-order Trotter formula.

 In this paper we present a framework for combining simulation channels in a way that allows one to flexibly interpolate the gate cost tradeoffs between the individual channels.
 The primary example we study is the composition of Trotter-Suzuki and QDrift channels.
 This is motivated in some part as an effort to extend randomized compilers to include conditional probabilities and in some part to encapsulate progress in chemistry simulations of dropping small